Sarah7860/Sarah7860/README.md

 I'm now transitioning to data analytics as I love telling stories with data.
 Recently completed the LSE Data Analtics Career Accelerator ranking in the top 5% of the cohort.

 I love women's sports and play football regularly.
-I pen down my analysis and thoughts on women's sports here: https://substack.com/@sarahaminali?
+I pen my analysis and thoughts on women's sports here: https://substack.com/@sarahaminali?